habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

     ![Screen shot of node.js tutorial output](/images/nodejs-tutorial-output.png)

 6. You can also re-run your Docker container and update the message value when your Habitat service starts up.
-To do this, you must pass in a Docker environment variable with the following format: `HAB_PACKAGENAME='keyname=newvalue'`.
+To do this, you must pass in a Docker environment variable with the following format: `HAB_PACKAGENAME='keyname1=newvalue1 keyname2=newvalue2 tablename1={keyname3=newvalue3}'`.

     > Note: The package name in the environment variable must be uppercase and any dashes must be replaced with underscores.